vsirotin/si-units/apps/jvm/java-console/README.md

-# KotUniL - Java Console Demo Applications
+# KotUniL - Java Console Demo Application

 This demo demonstrate the use of **KotUniL** library in a console application developed with Java tests available in library objects and functions.